World awaits first glimpse of Britain's new prince

-LONDON Besotted royal-watchers across the world waited for their first glimpse of Britain's new prince on Tuesday, with Prince William and his wife Kate expected to leave a London hospital soon with their baby son.
+LONDON The world was awaiting the first glimpse of Britain's new prince on Tuesday, with camera crews poised to photograph Prince William and his wife, Kate, leaving a London hospital with their baby son.

 Kate, 31, gave birth to the couple's first child, who is third in line to the British throne, on Monday afternoon, ending weeks of feverish anticipation about the arrival.

-Royal aides said the couple and their newborn were all doing well and expected to leave St. Mary's Hospital early on Tuesday evening or possibly Wednesday morning.

-The baby's name will be announced later.
-George and James, both traditional royal names, were favoured choices with British bookmakers for the child who is destined to be king one day.
+The baby's name will be announced later but George and James, both traditional royal names, were favoured choices with British bookmakers for the child, who is destined, one day, to be king.

-Kate's parents, Carole and Michael Middleton, gave no clues about the name when they became the first visitors to see the royal couple and their new child in hospital on Tuesday.

-Asked if she would reveal the baby's name, Carole Middleton laughed and said: "Absolutely not."

-"He is absolutely beautiful," she told the ranks of reporters after their visit, adding that Kate and William were "both doing really well".

-Kate and William are expected to adhere to tradition by giving the public the first sight of the royal baby on the steps when they leave St Mary's in west London - just as William's father Prince Charles and late mother, Princess Diana, did with him.
+The popular couple were expected to adhere to tradition by giving the public the first sight of the royal baby on the steps as they leave St Mary's Hospital in west London - just as William's father Prince Charles and late mother, Princess Diana, did with him.

 "We're here to witness history, where a future monarch has been born.
 I just can't wait to see them today," said Maria Scott, a housewife from Newcastle in northern England who has camped outside the hospital since Saturday.